PeakScripts/Fluxus/README.md

 # Fluxus
-Fluxus is an executor that doesnt require keys has auto inject auto execute
+Fluxus is an level 7 executor that has Minimalistic and Modern UI

 ## Tuturiol Video : https://www.youtube.com/watch?v=NyrR7hh-Wyo